Roots and Radishes

 Substitutions & Topping Ideas

-• Milk - Dairy milk, plant-based milks, or just water will all work in this recipe.
-For 6-quart Instant Pot, you need 2.5 cups of liquid per 1 cup of steel cut oats, so whatever you choose should fit into that ratio.
+• Milk - Dairy milk, nut milk, any plant-based milks, or water will all work in this recipe.

 • Sweetener - Feel free to omit the maple syrup or swap for another sweetener, such as honey, agave, dates, or brown sugar.
 I also love a sprinkle of ginger molasses granola or coconut chia granola for sweetness and crunch.

-• Nuts, seeds, and dried fruit - I love pepitas, hemp seeds, chia seeds, flaxseeds, walnuts, and sometimes dried cranberries or cherries for little juicy bursts of sweetness.
-You can also use goji berries or cacao nibs for a more superfood action!
+• Nuts, seeds, and dried fruit - Pepitas, hemp seeds, chia seeds, flaxseeds, walnuts, and dried cranberries or cherries for little juicy bursts of sweetness.
+Goji berries and cacao nibs are also a treat!

-• Fresh fruit - I love using seasonal fresh fruits in oatmeal.
-In winter, when we're usually eating warm oats instead of overnight oats, you can use pomegranate seeds, diced apple or pear, or banana slices.
+• Fresh fruit - As a seasonal eater, I love using seasonal fresh fruits in oatmeal.
+In winter, you can use pomegranate seeds, or stewed apples and pears.
 In summer when fresh berries are more widely available, I tend to use those more often.
-Thawed frozen fruit is also great!
+Raspberries and blueberries are my favorites!
+Thawed frozen fruit is also great.

 How to Make Steel Cut Oats in an Instant Pot